layer5io/service-mesh-labs/Meshery-Adapters/istio-meshery-adapter/step3.md

 ![Bookinfo application](./assets/bookinfo-on-mesh.png)

 The application uses `sidecars proxy`, which can be either manually or automatically injected into the pods.
 Your kubernetes environment should support either, `v1`,`v1beta1` or the `v1beta2` APIs.

-You can confirm the API version by executing:
+_Note_ : You can confirm the API version by executing:
 `kubectl api-versions | grep admissionregistration`{{execute}}

-The default Istio installation uses automatic sidecar injection.
-Label the namespace that we are using to host the application:
+1. The default Istio installation uses automatic sidecar injection.
+To host the application, we need to label the namespace that we are using:
-`kubectl label namespace default istio-injection=enabled --overwrite`{{execute}}

-Get a NamespaceSelector, which decides whether to run the webhook on an object based on whether the namespace for that object matches a defined group of objects (`selector`)
+- Click on (+) under **Apply Service Mesh Configuration**
+- Choose **Automatic Sidecar Injection**

+2. Ensure that your namespace has been enabled with Istio-Injection:

 `kubectl get namespace -L istio-injection`{{execute}}

 The output should look like this: